 Skin Cancer Treatment and Prevention Tips

-Instances of skin cancer are becoming more and more common in the Canton, Jasper, and Ellijay area.
+Instances of skin cancer are becoming more and more common in the Canton, Jasper, and Blue Ridge area.
 The doctors at the Sinus and Allergy Institute of Georgia specialize in treating this potentially dangerous condition.
-Half of the battle is being informed about the subject.
-Below you will find information about skin cancer, including treatment information, prevention tips, and more.
-Click each link below for more information:Do you have a suspicious bump?
+Half of the battle is being well informed.
+The links below have more information about skin cancer, treatment, prevention tips, and more.

 Who Gets Skin Cancer, and Why?

-Anyone can get skin cancer-no matter what your skin type, race or age, no matter where you live or what you do.
+Anyone can get skin cancer, regardless of your skin type, race or age, and regardless of where you live or what you do.
 But your risk is greater if:

 - Your skin is fair and freckles easily.